S’mores cookie has crushed graham cracker crumbs in the dough and is packed full of mini marshmallows and Hershey’s Milk Chocolate!

 - Add the light brown sugar to the melted butter and whisk together for about a minute.
 Add in the egg and vanilla and whisk until it's completely smooth.

-- Add the flour, graham cracker crumbs and baking powder and fold the cookie dough just until there are a few streaks left of flour.
+- Add the flour, salt, graham cracker crumbs and baking powder and fold the cookie dough just until there are a few streaks left of flour.

 - Fold in the marshmallows and chocolate, just until they're evenly dispersed.